siakaramalegos/webmentions-11ty-25min/index.md

 </form>
 ```

+Note: (explain form).
+That's cool, but I'm active on Twitter, so I'd really like to bring in that interaction data as webmentions too...

 ---

 <img src="./images/bridgy.jpg" class="no-outline" alt="Screenshot of brid.gy website" width="70%">

 <small>[brid.gy/](https://brid.gy/)</small>

-Note: allows you to easily grab webmentions from these social media platforms as well - for example, Twitter likes, replies, and retweets.
+Note: Is a service that allows you to easily grab webmentions from these social media platforms as well - for example, Twitter likes, replies, and retweets.

 ---

 <img src="./images/bridgy-polling.jpg" class="no-outline" alt="Brid.gy table of responses with a column matching to any existing webmention targets" width="70%">

+Note: This is what it looks like when I log in with Twitter and look at my bridgy data.

 ---